Cosa: Temple E

-This small building is constructed at the summit of the Eastern Height, on an artificially flattened errace facing the sea.
+This small building is constructed at the summit of the Eastern Height, on an artificially flattened terrace facing the sea.
 The subsequent use of this site for a number of early medieval buildings has left little legible, but there remains enough to know that the podium, built of large ashlars like those of Temple D70 BCE, measured 6.25 x 11.25m.
 A date in the Republican period, perhaps in the middle of the second century BCE, has been proposed on the basis of a fragment of a greco-italic amphora of that date found inside the podium.
 This aligns with the comparison of its architectural terracottas with those of the original decoration of the Capitolium and those of Temple B. The temple may only have survived until 70 BCE, as the Augustan reconstruction does not seem to have reached that part of the original town.